mango-mises/mango-mises.github.io/_posts/2025-01-18-integrity-matters.md

 Network integrity means all observers have the same view of the ledger.
 It has three components: a consensus protocol, a broad, open network of operators running it, and a broader network of observers ("the people") who monitor the operators.

-In my view, a consensus protocol transforms common belief[^1] in some honest threshold of network nodes[^2] into common belief in consistency of views of the ledger by all observers.
-I think there is formal content to this viewpoint.
-For instance, in the oral message algorithm from the [Byzantine Generals Problem](https://dl.acm.org/doi/10.1145/357172.357176) paper, it's cool to interpret a chain of messages (a path in each agent's local tree) as a sequence of belief operators.
+I think of a consensus protocol as transforming common belief[^1] in some honest threshold of network nodes[^2] into common belief in consistency of views of the ledger by all observers.
+There is formal content to this viewpoint; for instance, in the oral message algorithm from the [Byzantine Generals Problem](https://dl.acm.org/doi/10.1145/357172.357176) paper, it's cool to interpret a chain of messages (a path in each agent's local tree) as a sequence of belief operators.
 Disregarding introspections, this seems to lead to "practical" common belief.

 The operator network must be open to avoid censorship, and broad for robustness and distribution of power.